Okahandja: History

-Economy
+Economy and infrastructure

 The population of Okahandja is growing rapidly.
-It stood at just over 14,000 as measured by the 2001 Population and Housing Census, and is estimated to have surpassed 24,000 in 2012.
+It stood at just over 14,000 as measured by the 2001 Population and Housing Census, and stood at over 45,000 in 2023.

 Von Bach Dam is situated outside of Okahandja.
 It provides the majority of Windhoek's water.
 An open-air curio market attracts tourists, and the town serves as the administrative centre for the Herero people.